Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 Many people throughout the world enjoy the company and work ethic of their purebred animals, and there’s nothing inherently wrong with this.
 A purebred animal, when bred correctly, can be docile, long-lived, beautiful, and healthy.
 In fact, when an emphasis is put into these characteristics, some of the breeds might outlast most mutts who have the vigor of a much larger gene pool.
 However, for every positive, there is a negative.
 We as humans tend to be exceptionally predisposed to focus on beauty alone without really thinking out the consequences.

-For many thousands of years this is how dog breeding went and to be quite honest we didn’t really have too many specific breeds, we didn’t need them.
-The idea of having a dog just a pet was still a pretty radical idea.
-This doesn’t mean people didn’t love their dogs it just means their dogs were expected to do something in return whether it be hunting, pulling supplies, herding, protecting property, luring fleas off of rich owners, or even fighting other dogs and animals for entertainment.
+For many thousands of years, this is how dog breeding went, and to be quite honest we didn’t really have too many specific breeds; we didn’t need them.
+The idea of having a dog just be a pet was still a pretty radical idea.
+This doesn’t mean people didn’t love their dogs—it just means their dogs were expected to do something in return for human care, whether it was hunting, pulling supplies, herding, protecting property, luring fleas off of rich owners, or even fighting other dogs and animals for entertainment.

 The Victorian Age and Its Dogs

 Then something happened—the middle class was born.
-Now many more people had expendable wealth and were moving into the cities.
-No longer did they need big farm dogs and now they could afford little dogs like the aristocratic classes always seemed to adore.
-Many of the bigger breeds became miniaturized and there was a virtual explosion of new breeds, particularly smaller ones.
+Now, many more people had expendable wealth and were moving into cities.
+No longer did they need big farm dogs, and now they could afford little dogs like the aristocratic classes always seemed to adore.
+Many of the bigger breeds became miniaturized, and there was a virtual explosion of new breeds, particularly smaller ones.

-These dogs didn’t have jobs their only purpose in life was to be lovable and cute and this is where things started to go wrong.
-Now the emphasis was not on breeding a dog that could work better or live longer it was on beauty, our long time obsession.
-In the 1860s, the first dog shows popped up so that people could enter their dogs into virtual beauty pageants.
+These dogs didn’t have jobs; their only purpose in life was to be lovable and cute, and this is where things started to go wrong.
+Now, the emphasis was not on breeding a dog that could work better or live longer; it was on beauty, our long-time obsession.
+In the 1860s, the first dog shows popped up so that people could enter their dogs into pet beauty pageants.

 People started breeding for extreme characteristics.
 The most vibrant breed this can be seen in is probably the bulldog.
 Bulldogs in the 1800s and before looked very much like a pit bull does today.
-They were often somewhat tall, agile, with only a somewhat blunted snout, maybe even a little longer than a current boxer’s snout.
-They could function perfectly as both a companion and a vicious opponent in the fighting ring, be they attacking bears, rats, other dogs, or exotic animals.
+They were often somewhat tall and agile with only a somewhat blunted snout—maybe even a little longer than a current boxer’s snout.
+They could function perfectly as both a companion and a vicious opponent in the fighting ring against bears, rats, other dogs, or exotic animals.

-Eventually, blood sports became illegal but bull dogs had been around a long time and had a lot of fans.
+Eventually, blood sports became illegal, but bulldogs had been around a long time and had a lot of fans.
 Pet breeders stepped in and took over the breed.
-Instead of breeding for agility and endurance they decided to focus on that snout, making it increasing shorter through successive generations until forty years down they line their snouts were pretty much nonexistent.
-Not only this they bred shorter more muscular dogs that gave the appearance of endurance even though it no longer had the gladiatorial abilities it once had.
+Instead of breeding for agility and endurance, they decided to focus on that snout, making it increasingly shorter through successive generations until 40 years down the line, their snouts were pretty much nonexistent.
+They also bred for shorter and more muscular dogs that gave the appearance of endurance even though it no longer had the gladiatorial abilities it once had.

 Bulldogs are now one of the shortest living breeds.
-They have such enormous heads at birth that many are only capable of bearing puppies by C-section.
-Their extreme pushed in noses leaves them susceptible to breathing problems, respiratory infections (as when they drink their tongue often flings water up their noses,) and are very easy to overheat as a dog’s muzzle and long nose is a natural cooling system.
+They have such enormous heads at birth that many are only capable of bearing puppies only by C-section.
+Their extreme, pushed-in noses leave them susceptible to breathing problems and respiratory infections.
+In fact, when they drink, their tongues often fling water up their noses.
+They now overheat very easily, as a dog’s muzzle and long nose serve as a natural cooling system.

-Their heavy bone structure also makes them prone to things like hip dysplasia and rampant inbreeding by puppy mills and other people who are trying to make cash has made them even weaker with skin problems on top of all this.
-Agility is no longer and option for their top-heavy beasts who can no longer turn around to scratch their own butt.
+Their heavy bone structure also makes them prone to things like hip dysplasia, and rampant inbreeding by puppy mills and other people who are trying to make cash has made them even weaker with skin problems on top of all this.
+Agility is no longer an option for these top-heavy beasts who can no longer turn around to scratch their own butts.
 It’s rather sad to see an animal once known for fighting bulls no longer able to even bite itself.

 Learning From the Past

-Pit bulls are loved by many who are completely repulsed and despondent about the fighting world, probably as much as some people where with bulldogs back in the day.
-I have no fear that the breed will ever go extinct, even if we catch every dog fighter in the country, because there are already people out there breeding these dogs to improve temperament and regain social stability.
-There are also people repurposing this working breed to do other more lawful jobs like search and rescue, drug, bomb, and cadaver-sniffing dogs, weight pullers and there’s even a handful used for herding!
+Pit bulls are loved by many who are completely repulsed and despondent about the fighting world, probably as much as some people were with bulldogs back in the day.
+I have no fear that the breed will ever go extinct—even if we catch every dogfighter in the country—because there are already people out there breeding these dogs to improve temperament and regain social stability.
+There are also people repurposing this working breed to do other more lawful jobs like search and rescue, drug, bomb, and cadaver-sniffing, weight pulling, and even herding!